gnxsecurity/gnx-threat-intelligence/README.md

 ***

-### About
+# About
 gnX threat intelligence feed contains a blacklist of IP addresses that have crossed a threshold indicating malicious intent.
+Because of our criteria standards and threat list sanitiation process, we significantly reduce the potential of false positives, therefore our threat feed is safe to use a set and forget blocklist.

-The list is updated every half an hour.
+The list is updated every half an hour for rapid threat blocking.

+### Formats
+The following formats are available:

+1. latest-blacklist.raw:  one IP address per-line
+2. latest-blacklist.sc:  semi-colon separated list of IP addresses for some firewalls (e.g Fortinet).
+3. latest-blacklist.csv:  comma separated list of IP addresses.
+4. latest-blacklist.cdb:  CDB format list for OSSEC/Wazuh integration
+5. latest-blacklist.crit:  Contains the most critical of threats that significantly exceed the criteria standards below.

 ### Source
 gnX runs a micro server farm in multiple locations consisting of a variety of honey pot solutions, often built in house, which monitor for the following types of events: